Enterprise AI RFP Blueprint for Australian Organisations

 Section 2: Functional Capability Requirements

-Functional requirements in enterprise AI RFPs should be organised around capability pillars, not feature lists.
-Capability pillars describe what the platform must be able to do operationally, tied directly to use cases.
+Functional requirements in enterprise AI RFPs are most effectively organised around capability pillars, not feature lists.
+Capability pillars describe what the platform is expected to do operationally, tied directly to use cases.

 Common capability pillars include: